 |Leica S Typ 006 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||4000||1.5||no||no|

 |Nikon D850 (⇒ lft | rgt)||optical||YES||3.2||2359||tilting||YES||8000||9.0||no||no|

 |Sony A7R (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|

 The 645Z is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 645D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.

-So what conclusions can be drawn?
-Is the Pentax 645D better than the Pentax 645Z or vice versa?
+So how do things add up?
+Which of the two cameras – the Pentax 645D or the Pentax 645Z – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been available for much longer (launched in March 2010).

 - More detail: Has more megapixels (51.1 vs 39.5MP), which boosts linear resolution by 14%.

 - Better image quality: Scores substantially higher (19 points) in the DXO overall evaluation.